ietf/authors.ietf.org/home.md

 # Activity tracking

-Activity on this site is tracked in accordance with the [IETF/IRTF/IAB Privacy Statement](https://www.ietf.org/privacy-statement/)
+Activity on this site is tracked in accordance with the [IETF/IRTF/IAB Privacy Statement](https://www.ietf.org/privacy-iWant2 © 2022 by Waw*Mart is licensed under Attribution-NonCommercial 4.0 International